Sachin Tendulkar

-Tendulkar took up cricket at the age of eleven, made his Test match debut on 15 November 1989 against Pakistan in Karachi at the age of sixteen, and went on to represent Mumbai domestically and India internationally for close to twenty-four years.
+Tendulkar took up cricket at the age of eleven, made his Test match debut on 15 November 1989 against Pakistan in Karachi at the age of sixteen, and went on to represent Mumbai domestically and India internationally for over 24 years.
 In 2002, halfway through his career, Wisden ranked him the second-greatest Test batsman of all time, behind Don Bradman, and the second-greatest ODI batsman of all time, behind Viv Richards.
+The same year, Tendulkar was a part of the team that was one of the joint-winners of the 2002 ICC Champions Trophy.
 Later in his career, Tendulkar was part of the Indian team that won the 2011 Cricket World Cup, his first win in six World Cup appearances for India.
-He had previously been named "Player of the Tournament" at the 2003 edition of the tournament.
+He had previously been named "Player of the Tournament" at the 2003 World Cup.

-Tendulkar received the Arjuna Award in 1994 for his outstanding sporting achievements, the Khel Ratna Award, India's highest sporting honour, in 1997, and the Padma Shri and Padma Vibhushan awards in 1999 and 2008, respectively, two of India's highest civilian awards.
-A few hours after the end of his last match in November 2013, the Prime Minister's Office announced the decision to award him the Bharat Ratna, India's highest civilian award.
-As of 2021, he is the youngest recipient to date and was the first sportsperson to receive the award.
-In 2012, Tendulkar was nominated to the Rajya Sabha, the upper house of the Parliament of India.
+Tendulkar has received several awards from the government of India: the Arjuna Award (1994), the Khel Ratna Award (1997), the Padma Shri (1998), and the Padma Vibhushan (2008).
+After Tendulkar played his last match in November 2013, the Prime Minister's Office announced the decision to award him the Bharat Ratna, India's highest civilian award.
+He was the first sportsperson to receive the award and, as of 2024, is the youngest recipient.

-In 2010, Time magazine included Tendulkar in its annual Time 100 list as one of the most influential people in the world.
-Tendulkar was awarded the Sir Garfield Sobers Trophy for cricketer of the year at the 2010 ICC Awards.

 Having retired from ODI cricket in 2012, he retired from all forms of cricket in November 2013 after playing his 200th Test match.
 Tendulkar played 664 international cricket matches in total, scoring 34,357 runs.
-In 2013, Tendulkar was included in an all-time Test World XI compiled in 2013 to mark the 150th anniversary of Wisden Cricketers' Almanack, and he was the only specialist batsman of the post–World War II era, along with Viv Richards, to get featured in the team.
-In 2019 he was inducted into the ICC Cricket Hall of Fame.
+In 2013, Tendulkar was included in an all-time Test World XI to mark the 150th anniversary of Wisden Cricketers' Almanack, and he was one of only two specialist batsmen of the post–World War II era, along with Viv Richards, to get featured in the team.

+Tendulkar is regarded as a symbol of national pride in India for his achievements.
+In 2010, Time included Tendulkar in its annual list of the most influential people in the world.
+Tendulkar was awarded the Sir Garfield Sobers Trophy for cricketer of the year at the 2010 International Cricket Council (ICC) Awards.
+In 2019, he was inducted into the ICC Cricket Hall of Fame.